Slayer-Regen/devtracker/README.md

-# 🚀 Developer Productivity Tracker
+# 🚀 Developer Productivity Tracker (DevTracker)

-A **full-stack web app** to track coding sessions, GitHub commits, LeetCode progress, Pomodoro focus sessions, and Resume tips — all in a beautiful dashboard!
+A **full-stack web app** to track coding sessions, GitHub commits, LeetCode progress, Pomodoro focus sessions — all in a beautiful dashboard!

 ## 📚 Table of Contents
 - [Overview](#overview)